 I tried answering as many questions as possible, but feel free to ask more in the comment!

 Being Adobe Stock Contributor doesn’t cost you anything, so think twice whether it’s worth deleting your account.
-If you want to go through with it, navigate to the bottom of the Adobe Stock Contributor Portal and send a request via a contact form.
+Navigate to the bottom of the Adobe Stock Contributor Portal and send a request via a contact form.

 How much do Adobe Stock Contributors make?

-As a Adobe Stock Contributor you can expect to earn anywhere between $0.33/photo and up to $70 per uploaded video.
+As an Adobe Stock Contributor, you can expect to earn anywhere between $0.33/photo and up to $70 per uploaded video.
 Some contributors that upload daily make thousands of dollars per month.

 How to start selling images and videos on Adobe Stock Contributor?